David M. Sabet

-Our professional application of insecticides and your complete understanding of flea life cycles and total cooperation are essential for successful flea control.
+Your complete understanding of flea life cycles and total cooperation with professional licensed exterminators are essential for successful flea control.

 - Fleas are transported into an area by animals such as squirrels, raccoons, cats, dogs, opossums, and even humans; or by packages delivered from infested warehouse.
 When there is no residual insecticide left, a new infestation can begin.